One Token to Fool LLM-as-a-Judge: Introduction

 Formally, the LLM judge defines a function:

-where a \texttt{YES} implies a positive reward $R = 1$, and \texttt{NO} implies $R = 0$.
-The accuracy and reliability of this judgment directly affect the policy model’s training signal.
+This judgment translates directly into a reward signal, which guides the training of the policy model: a positive reward ($R=1$) for a \texttt{YES} and a zero reward ($R=0$) for a \texttt{NO}.
+Thus, the accuracy and reliability of this judgment directly affect the policy model’s training.
 Any systematic failures or false positive rewards in the verification process can mislead the learning trajectory.

 \paragraph{Master Keys.} In this work, we identify a family of adversarial patterns, termed \emph{``master keys''}.
-When used as responses $r$, these patterns can \emph{surprisingly} trigger positive judgments from a wide range of LLM judges, even though they are semantically meaningless for solving the task.
+When used as responses, these patterns can \emph{surprisingly} trigger false positive judgments from a wide range of LLM judges, even though they are semantically meaningless for solving the task.
 This effect holds across diverse $(q, a^*)$ from various data domains.
 These patterns can be divided into two categories: (1) \textbf{Non-word symbols} including punctuation such as \emph{``.''}, \emph{``:''} and (2) \textbf{Reasoning openers} which involve natural language expressions that signal the start or structure of a reasoning process, but do not yet contribute substantive content (e.g., \emph{``Thought process:''}, \emph{``Solution''}, \emph{``Let’s solve this problem step by step.''}).

 Despite offering little meaningful contribution to problem-solving, these expressions are often accepted as correct by multiple LLM judges across diverse datasets.
-We show that such false positive rewards persist even under model-specific evaluation prompts and against state-of-the-art LLMs, including GPT-4o, Claude-4, Qwen2.5-72B-Instruct, as well as specialized reference-based generative reward models, including Qwen2.5-7B-Instruct-RLVR~\citep{su2025crossing}\footnote{For simplicity, in this work we shall refer to this model as Multi-sub RM.} and Omni-Judge~\citep{gao2024omnimathuniversalolympiadlevel}.
+We show that such false positive rewards persist even with model-specific evaluation prompts and with state-of-the-art LLMs, including GPT-4o, Claude-4, Qwen2.5-72B-Instruct, as well as specialized reference-based generative reward models, including Qwen2.5-7B-Instruct-RLVR~\citep{su2025crossing}\footnote{Throughout this work, we shall refer to this model as \emph{Multi-sub RM} for simplicity.} and Omni-Judge~\citep{gao2024omnimathuniversalolympiadlevel}.
 This reveals a critical and underexplored vulnerability in the core mechanics of reward modeling: the verifier, designed to filter out invalid or incorrect answers, can be manipulated by trivial, superficial content, resulting in false positives.
-This undermines the integrity of any RLVR pipelines that rely on verifiers for feedback.
+This undermines the integrity of any pipelines (e.g., RLVR) that rely on generative verifiers for feedback.